session-type-provider/session-type-provider.github.io/README.md

 ```

 # Support for interaction refinements
 The tool supports checks of payload constraints.
-For example, we can augment the protocol below to specify that teh second argument is not zero.
+For example, we can augment the protocol below to specify that the second argument is cannot be a zero.
 ```
 DIV(x:int, y:int) from C to S; @{y!=0}
 RES(z:int) from S to C; @{z=x/y}